Black Friday 2019: The best deals to start shopping now

 - Headsweats: The hat company is offering its best deals of the year with 40% off sitewide with code BF19.

-- Hook & Albert: All November long the bag brand Hook & Albert has a 25% discount on everything with the code FAMILY.
+- Hook & Albert: All November long take 25% off everything with the code FAMILY.

 - Hunter: The classic Original Tour Gloss Packable Rain Boot is 33% off right now, for just $99.90 down from $150.

-- Jack Rogers: A shoe brand fit for the whole family, Jack Rogers, is taking 30% off sitewide with the code BF2019, with plenty of shoe styles now less than $50, through Nov.
+- Jack Rogers: Get 30% off sitewide with the code BF2019, with plenty of shoe styles now less than $50, through Nov.
 30.

 - Kendra Scott: This gorgeous pendant, now 45% off, comes in six stunning shades and is the perfect accessory to top off any holiday look.